Energy in Ukraine: Personnel and finance

-Ukraine signed a loan agreement in-principle for $3.65 billion with the China Development Bank in 2012, during President Viktor Yanukovich's term of office, contingent on the development of agreed projects in the coal and gas sectors.
-However, by 2017 Ukraine had not agreed any suitable projects due to a "lack of convergence in the positions of [Uglesintezgaz] and the energy ministry".
+Ukraine signed a loan agreement in principle for $3.65 billion with the China Development Bank in 2012, during President Viktor Yanukovich's term of office, contingent on the development of agreed projects in the coal and gas sectors.
+However, by 2017, Ukraine had not agreed to any suitable projects due to a "lack of convergence in the positions of [Uglesintezgaz] and the energy ministry".
 Elementum Energy Ltd owns the most power plants.
+In 2025 financial assistance is needed for emergency repairs.
+As of 2025 households were still paying less than the market price.

 The European Investment Bank is financing municipal district heating and energy efficiency projects.
 Although by 2024 more women were working in the energy sector than before they were still underrepresented in leadership positions.